rapidfort/community-images/README.md

 Every day, we scan the most popular Docker Hub container images and remove unused code.
 Then we publish the results to share with you.

-Our container optimization process reduces the software attack surface and chance of a vulnerability exploit.
+Our container optimization process reduces the software attack surface and the chance of a vulnerability exploit.

 Stop downloading container images with thousands of vulnerabilities.
 Start using secure containers with minimized attack surfaces.